 In most cases, a stainless steel liner (304 or 316).
 Furnace/boiler liners come with a stainless steel top plate and rain cap and all connectors from appliances to the liner.

 Lifetime on all stainless steel liners.
-Aluminum can be used in some cases (not recommended) and only come with a 10-year warranty.
+Aluminum can be used in some cases (not recommended) and only comes with a 10-year warranty.
 Aluminum cannot be used in fireplaces.

 Masonry Fireplace Chimneys